urbanjost/M_matrix/README.md

  title=this is my title
  pi=   3.14159274
 ```
-The biggest advantage lala(3f) provides over most other configuration file processors
+The biggest advantage lala(3f) provides over most other configuration files
 is that expressions, conditionals, and inclusion of other files are supported.
-Basically, your configuration files become embeddable code.
+Basically, your configuration file becomes embeddable code.

-Additionally, the included lala(1) program can read any such configuration file and
+Note the (included) lala(1) program can read any such configuration file and
-then let you inspect the values.
+let you inspect the values.

-It is not intrinsically hierarchial nor directly support compound types, however.

-## INTERACTING WITH PROGRAM DATA
+## Interacting With User Programs

-A program can pass data back and forth to lala(3f), execute files, and allow the
+A program can pass data back and forth to lala(3f), execute files, and
-user to interactively examine, save, and change and reload data back to the calling
+allow the user to interactively examine, save, change and reload data
-program ...
+back to the calling program ...

 ```fortran
     program demo_lala
     use M_matrix, only : lala, put_into_lala, get_from_lala, ifin_lala